Ju1-js/seanime-docker/README.md

 ## Contributing

-Contributions are welcome\!
+Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Ju1-js/seanime-docker).

 ## License